fresns/docs/wiki/en-US/guide/install.md

 **Output time**

 - Fresns will automatically determine the [UTC](../database/dictionary/timezone.md) time zone of the database, and then output the time according to the client’s request.
-- When there is no request from the client, the “Default Time Zone” set in “Site Settings” will be output by default.
-For example, if the database time zone is UTC+8 and the default time zone set by the site is UTC-7, the database time will be converted to UTC-7 by default when the client does not file a request.
-- Requirement logic for the client time zone: when logging in, the user-defined time zone is preferred; If not logged in or not set by the user, the system time zone of the user’s device (computer or mobile phone) is obtained.
-If no system time zone is obtained, it will be based on the default time zone set by the site.

 ## URL Rewriting